adrwxyz/classic.adrw.xyz/_posts/2015-12-31-leisure-reading-part-2.md

 date:   2015-12-31 01:34:25
 tags: life
 image: /assets/article_images/2015-12-31-leisure-reading-part-2/sandbanks-books.jpg
 excerpt: 6 books I'd recommend that I've read since June 2015.
-Books covering a real life Tony Stark, classic business case studies, marriage, and a book of little people in a far away land.
+Books covering a real life Tony Stark, the Prime Minister of Canada, death, marriage, and a book about little people in a far away land.
 seo-title: My Favourite 6 Books Since June
 ---

 **Welcome my new (much faster) blog!
 I'll have a post out soon about what's new but it's New Year's Eve!
-Before 2015 is finished, I'd like to share some of my favourite books I've finished since June! ([looking for favs before June?](/blog/leisure-reading-part-1/))**
+Before 2015 is finished, I'd like to share some of my favourite books I've finished since June 2015! ([looking for favs before June?](/blog/leisure-reading-part-1/))**

 ##Elon Musk - Ashlee Vance
 ![](/assets/article_images/2015-12-31-leisure-reading-part-2/elon-musk-ashlee-vance.jpg)